thisjheok/thisjheok/README.md

 ## 🚀 Career & Education
 - Undergraduate Researcher at Inha University (Jun 2025 - Present)
-- Student Android Developer(Part-time Position) at Inha University IT Service Team (Feb 2024 - Present)
+- Student Android Developer(Part-time Position) at Inha University IT Service Team (Feb 2024 - Feb 2026)
 - Data Engineer(Freelancer) at (주)한알비교 (Aug 2024 - May 2025)
 - B.Eng degree in Computer Engineering(in progress) at Inha University(2022 - Expected 2028)